typekernel/typekernel/draft.md

 ### Composable memory structure operations

 Modifications to a substructure of memory can be described in terms of mutable lens.
-For simplicity purpose we only consider lenses `type MLens m a b s t=forall f.
-(Functor f)=>(a->m (f b))->(s->m (f t))`, where "side effects" are allowed in both parts.
+For simplicity purpose we only consider lenses `type MLens m a s=forall f.
+(Functor f)=>(a->m (f a))->(s->m (f ()))`, where "side effects" are allowed in both parts.

-The most basic lenses are like byte operations, for example, `MLens C4m UInt8 UInt8 Memory Memory`.
+The most basic lenses are like byte operations, for example, `MLens C Memory UInt8`.
 Composing basic lenses result into complexier lenses and allow complex operations (generation).

 ### Type-family based generic type

 Generic type is one of most important reasons we decided to build an embedded DSL: implementing basic types can be easy, but implementing a sound generic type can be quite hard.
 But embedding the DSL allows us to reuse the types.
 One way to handle generic types is to use the "template" approach: generic types only exist "before" compilation and are erased(Java) or specialized(C++ and Rust) as soon as type check finishes.

-Take `Option a` for example: in most cases we want the "maybe" thing to store a tag to distinguish `Some a` and `None`.
+Take `Option a` for example: in most cases we want the `Maybe` equivalent thing to store a tag to distinguish `Some a` and `None`.
 But not for pointers, where we can use the value "0" to represent `None`.

 ```haskell
 class Option' a where